Emissions Effects of Differing 45V Crediting Approaches

 The LME at a given node is precisely the change in emissions for the electricity grid resulting from a small change in generation or load at that node.
 LMEs can be used to calculate the dispatch effect, with the caveat that the hydrogen tax credit may lead to large changes in load and generation, meaning that the LMEs may not be a good approximation to the changes in emissions in that case.

 Emissions matching, by construction, leads to a net-zero dispatch effect, at least based on the LMEs.
 This is because emissions matching is defined by having the sum of the LMEs of the new clean generation and consumption exactly cancel out.
 Emissions matching can be thought of as a policy that optimizes both the siting of clean energy to maximize the displacement of emitting generation and the siting of the electrolyzers to minimize the increase in emitting generation.
+One can also try to define what are called long-run marginal emissions rates (National Renewable Energy Laboratory 2022), the future changes in grid emissions due to changes in load in a given hour.
+One could presumably do emissions matching with these factors, but they are impossible to know in practice and must be modeled, with all of modeling’s inherent uncertainty.
+In contrast, short-run marginal emissions rates can be determined directly from the algorithms that are used to dispatch the grid, at least in regions that use them.

 By contrast, the dispatch effect resulting from annual and hourly matching is less clear because these crediting approaches do not directly involve emissions accounting.
 In annual matching, no particular emissions outcome is guaranteed because the generation and load can be in different locations and at different times.
 In hourly matching, where the generation and consumption have to occur in the same hour, the time element is removed, but the locational difference remains, assuming there is no additional requirement for deliverability of the electricity.
 In the specific instance when generation and load are at the same node, hourly matching guarantees zero net emissions.
 The dispatch effect can still be substantial if generation and load are at different locations, as shown in the next section.
 Even with generation and load at the same node, under certain conditions it is possible to have lower emissions resulting from the dispatch effect from annual matching than from hourly matching.
+The dispatch effect for different crediting approaches is also examined in (ACORE and E3, 2023).

 In the case of hourly matching, the dispatch effect can be mitigated by including a deliverability requirement.
 This requirement mandates that the generation creating the credit must be sufficiently close to the electrolyzer to not have any congestion between the locations—making the power “deliverable.”
 There are multiple proposals for implementing such a requirement, and it is a point of active research and policy development.
 A tension inherent in implementing deliverability requirements is that more restrictive siting requirements will increase costs over less restrictive requirements, potentially reducing the overall level of electrolytic hydrogen deployed by 45V.